-“Its Your Responsibility To Look After Your Gums”
+“It’s Your Responsibility To Look After Your Gums”

-Meet your Therapist Ellison at Appledore
+Meet your Therapist EMMA at Appledore

-They will check the health of your gums and at regular intervals measure the height of the bone surrounding your teeth.
-They will help you combat decay by inspecting your saliva to see if it contains sufficient calcium and, if not, by providing a home treatment system to help your teeth survive attack.
+She will check the health of your gums and at regular intervals measure the height of the bone surrounding your teeth.
+She will help you combat decay by inspecting your saliva to see if it contains sufficient calcium and, if not, by providing a home treatment system to help your teeth survive attack.
 If you have severe gum disease we may refer you to a periodontist for specialist care.